 Nick Murray serves as development associate at Maine Policy Institute planning events, engaging with supporters, and introducing Maine Policy’s work to new audiences around the state.
 He grew up in Scotch Plains, New Jersey and holds a B.A. in Political Science from the University of New Hampshire.
 He can be reached at firstname.lastname@example.org

 Jacob Posik, of Turner, is the editor of The Maine Wire and the director of communications at Maine Policy Institute.
 He holds a B.A. in Political Science from the University of Maine.
 He can be reached at email@example.com.

-Congressman Bruce Poliquin Congressman Bruce Poliquin is a third generation Mainer from a big-hearted Franco-American family.
-He was appointed to the House Financial Services Committee where he works on a wide range of issues related to providing oversight of the financial services sector and helping to grow the American economy.
+Congressman Bruce Poliquin is a third generation Mainer from a big-hearted Franco-American family.
+He was appointed to the House Financial Services Committee where he worked on a wide range of issues related to providing oversight of the financial services sector and helping to grow the American economy.

-Professor John Frary of Farmington, Maine is a former US Congress candidate and retired history professor, a Board Member of Maine Taxpayers United and publisher of www.fraryhomecompanion.com and can be reached at firstname.lastname@example.org.
+Professor John Frary of Farmington is a former US Congress candidate, retired history professor, a Board Member of Maine Taxpayers United and publisher of www.fraryhomecompanion.com.
+He can be reached at firstname.lastname@example.org.

 Representative Beth O’Connor represents House District 5 including the towns of Berwick and North Berwick (part).
 She can be reached at (207) 289-9047.